IntersectMBO/plutus/docs/plutus-core/Merklisation/Merklising-programs.md

-second-last column of the table in the [type erasure document](./Erasure.md): removing all kinds, types, and type-related information from the AST; removing all textual names; and replacing unique identifiers in names with De Bruijn indices.
+second-last column of the table in the [type erasure document](./Erasure.md): removing all kinds, types, and type-related information from the AST; removing all textual names; and replacing unique identifiers in names with de Bruijn indices.
 The serialised versions still included unit annotations, so could be made slightly smaller.